HIGHLIGHTS-Tennis-French Open day two

 French Open order of play on Monday

-Serena Williams, gunning for her 24th Grand Slam title, faces compatriot Kristie Ahn.

-The event will welcome 1,000 fans daily amid the COVID-19 pandemic.
-(Reporting by Arvind Sriram, Rohith Nair and Hardik Vyas in Bengaluru, editing by Ed Osmond and Christian Radnedge)
+List of COVID-19 protocols for French Open (Reporting by Arvind Sriram and Rohith Nair in Bengaluru, editing by Ed Osmond and Christian Radnedge)